codepress/ac-column-template/README.md

 For more information about creating a new field type, please read the following article: https://www.admincolumns.com/documentation/how-to/register-column/

+This template is written for Admin Columns 4.0.
+The documentation for 3.0 can be found here: https://github.com/codepress/ac-column-template/tree/v3.<br>

 ( credits to Elliot for the readme structure )

 ### Structure